IntelliJ

 But for renaming method names, you are probably better off doing it manually.

-My complaints about IntelliJ
+My complaints about the way Git works in IntelliJ

 If you stage some changes using Git in IntelliJ, when you look at the status from terminal, why doesn’t terminal reflect the updates done from IntelliJ Git?
 Vice versa is also an issue.
 If you stage some changes from terminal, whey don’t they show up as staged in IntelliJ?